Formation Entry 10 of 25

-Elderhood is not merely advanced age.
+Elderhood is not only advanced age.
 It is the stage in which a life becomes especially responsible for memory, judgment, blessing, warning, and transmission.
 A person can grow old without becoming an elder.
 An elder is someone who carries experience in a form that helps others live more wisely.

 Every society must decide what it will do with age.
 It can idolize youth and discard the old.
 It can romanticize age and excuse the old from accountability.
 It can preserve nostalgia instead of wisdom.
 Or it can ask older people to become truthful transmitters of what reality has taught them.
 The Formation Framework chooses the last path.